uc-python/intro-python-datasci/README.md

 There are two ways to download the class materials:

-1. GitHub - If you're familiar with how to do so, you can clone this repository.
+1. Clone it - If you're familiar with how to do so, you can clone this repository.
-2. Dropbox - You can access the files on Dropbox here: [add-link]().
+2. Download the files as a zip - use [this link](https://github.com/uc-python/intro-python-datasci/archive/master.zip)

 ### Questions